-Title VIII of the Civil Rights Act of 1968, as amended (Fair Housing Act), prohibits discrimination in the sale, rental, or financing of dwellings and in other housing-related activities on the basis of race, color, religion, sex, disability, familial status, or national origin.
+The Authority requires that all Projects meet the requirements of the Fair Housing Act, 42 U.S.C.
+3601 - 3619.
+The Fair Housing Act is enforced by HUD and prohibits discrimination in the sale, rental, or financing of dwellings and in other housing-related activities on the basis of race, color, religion, sex, disability, familial status, or national origin.
+Further information regarding the Fair Housing Act can be found on the HUD website at https://portal.hud.gov/hudportal/HUD?src=/program offices/fair housing equal opp/progdesc/title8